drivly/itty-router-template/README.md

-# Template Cloudflare Worker using Itty Router with support for HTTP Imports
+# Template Worker using Itty Router with support for HTTP Imports

 ```javascript
 import { Router } from 'https://pkg.do/itty-router'